william-herring/ausstaterankings/README.md

 # Australian State/Territory Speedcubing Rankings
 This is a site to keep track of Australian state and territory WCA rankings.
+Contributors are greatly appreciated, please [contact me](mailto:william.herring.au@gmail.com) if you are familiar with Flask and/or the WCA API.

 ## Setup
 1. Clone this repository